ixaxaar/monoid.space/Algebra/groups2.lagda.md

 # Groups and family 2

 Here we define the objects based on the conditions defined in the previous section.
+It might be helpful here to think of `Data` fields as datatypes as used in computer sciences, and the objects as the structure defined on operations of that datatype.
+For e.g. if a datatype's equivalence (or equality evaluator) happens to be congruent, then the datatype and its equivalence relation form a "magma".
+Thus the object itself encodes the relationship of a datatype with an operation.

+Such structures can often be applied in computer science in curious ways, such as using the monoidal functions (μ: T → T → T) for reduce operations (part of "map-reduce" in big data), progressively "reducing" a large quantity of `T`s into one final value of type `T`, e.g. addition of an enormous list of numbers.
+Monoids, Groups and Semigroups form the basis for an arguably large number of patterns especially in functional programming.

 ```agda
 module Algebra.groups2 where